wjordan/go-sockaddr/cmd/sockaddr/README.md

-If one of the helper methods that derives its output from `GetDefaultInterfaces` is misbehaving, submit the output from this command as an issue along with any miscelaneous details that are specific to your environment.
+If one of the helper methods that derives its output from `GetDefaultInterfaces` is misbehaving, submit the output from this command as an issue along with any miscellaneous details that are specific to your environment.

 ```text
 Usage: sockaddr tech-support [options]